Exponential growth of colored HOMFLY-PT homology: Deformed colored homology

 \textbf{Conventions:} All links and tangles are assumed to be oriented and framed, link and tangle diagrams are assumed to be oriented and they represent oriented, framed links and tangles via the blackboard framing.

-\section{Deformed colored $\slN$ homology}
+\section{Deformed colored $\glnn{N}$ homology}

-Sections~\ref{sec-2-1} and \ref{sec-2-2} recall the essential features of the foam 2-categories of Queffelec-Rose \cite{QR} and their use in the construction of (deformed) colored $\slN$ Khovanov-Rozansky homologies.
+Sections~\ref{sec-2-1} and \ref{sec-2-2} recall the essential features of the foam 2-categories of Queffelec--Rose \cite{QR} and their use in the construction of (deformed) colored $\glnn{N}$ Khovanov--Rozansky homologies.
 In Section~\ref{sec-module} we consider these link homologies as modules over the corresponding unknot invariants.
-Section~\ref{sec-2-4} extends the deformation theory of $\slN$ link homologies from \cite{RW} to $(1,1)$-tangles.
+Section~\ref{sec-2-4} extends the deformation theory of $\glnn{N}$ link homologies from \cite{RW} to 2-ended tangles.
 This allows the definition of corresponding reduced homologies in Section~\ref{sec-reducedN} and deformation spectral sequences in Section~\ref{sec-2-6}, which leads to a proof of Theorem 5.